-- In a food processor put in the black garlic, water, mirin, sake and miso and blitz it until it is smooth.
+- In a food processor put in the black garlic, water, mirin, sake and miso, and blitz it until it is smooth.
 (If you prefer a thinner glaze, add 1 more tablespoon of water)

 - Set the glaze aside for later.

-Prepping the Eggplant
+Cutting the Eggplant

-Roasting the Miso Eggplant
+Oven Roasting the Miso Eggplant

-- Line your cookie sheet with parchment and fan out the eggplant.
+- Line your cookie sheet with foil and fan out the eggplant.
 Some may not like to fan out easily, don’t worry when it starts to soften up it will be easier to fan out.

 - Flip the eggplant every 2 minutes, 2-3 times.
 (Approximately 4-6 minutes a side)